75mm-studio/security/docs/data_transfer_information_eng.md

 MPAA-related rule : MS-8.0, PS-17.1, PS-17.2, PS-17.3, PS-20.1

 ### Transmission (Recieve / Return)
-In the case of delivering data via external disk, *Company* shall record following elements.
+In the case of delivering data via external disk, *Company* shall record the following elements.

 - Time of delivering
 - Name of Sender
-- Name of reciever
+- Name of receiver
 - Address of destination
-- Tracking number assigned by shipper
+- Tracking number assigned by Shipper

 [Download data transmssion form](../pdf/data_transfer_information.pdf)

 ### Acquisition

-Right after the acquistion of data from client, *Company* shall check wheter the device is damaged by the third party.
+Right after the acquisition of data from the client, *Company* shall check whether the device is damaged by the third party.
-If data is transmitted without damage, inform client of acquisition.
+If data is transmitted without damage, inform the client of acquisition.

 ### Transmission

-*Company* only uses disk on which physical security system is applied.
+*Company* only uses the disk on which physical security system is applied.
 Even in the case of robbery, the third party cannot open the data.

-Disk model : Serotech Security HDD S3 / AES256bit XTS encryption algorithm is applied.
-The algorithm got top security grade from CIA(Central Intelligence Agency)
+Disk model: Sarotech Security HDD S3 / AES256bit XTS encryption algorithm is applied.
+The algorithm got top security grade from the CIA(Central Intelligence Agency)

 ### Storage
-Before and after transmission, external disk shall be kept in server room with triple security.
+Before and after transmission, external disk shall be kept in our server room with triple security.

 ### Removal / Data destruction
-After the end of project, client data used for project is removed from external disk on mutual comfirmation.
+After the end of the project, client data used for the project is removed from an external disk on mutual confirmation.